 We are funded by a mixture of training income, public health contracts, grants, and by the fundraising and donations of our wonderful supporters in the community.

-We can trace our own roots back to 2004 when the four founders – Chris Brown, Miranda Frost, Suzie Marriott and Jenny Pickup – met on an ASIST Training for Trainers course.
-Greatly inspired by its simple, robust and intelligent approach to suicide prevention, they formed a CIC in 2006 to bring ASIST to Brighton and beyond.
-Since then, Grassroots has gone from strength to strength, becoming a charity in 2012 and training over 15,000 people in suicide prevention, mental health, and self-harm.
+We can trace our own roots back to 2004 when the four founders – Chris Brown, Miranda Frost, Suzie Marriott and Jenny Pickup – met on an Applied Suicide Intervention Skills Training for Trainers course.
+Inspired by its simple, robust and intelligent approach to suicide prevention, they formed a CIC in 2006 to bring ASIST to Brighton and beyond.
+Since then, Grassroots has gone from strength to strength, becoming a charity in 2012 and training over 17,000 people in suicide prevention, mental health first aid, and self-harm awareness.

 Founders meet on ASIST Training for Trainers (T4T) course then begin teaching ASIST